Clayn/cfs2/README.md

 # Features
  - Different classes for directories and files
- - Changable implementation for different use cases
+ - Changeable implementation for different use cases
  - Easy directory watching for file events
  - Access restriction (Can't leave the root directory)